Essential

 HITRUST CSF and SOC 2 are complementary but fundamentally different security frameworks.
 HITRUST is a certifiable framework with prescriptive control requirements — it tells you exactly what controls to implement, how mature they need to be, and validates your implementation against those specific requirements.
 The output is a HITRUST certification letter (e1, i1, or r2) that provides a binary pass/fail result.
 SOC 2, by contrast, is an attestation framework based on the AICPA Trust Services Criteria — it evaluates whether your controls are designed appropriately and operating effectively, but it does not prescribe specific controls.
 A CPA firm examines your controls and issues a report with their opinion, but there is no pass/fail certification — the report may include exceptions or qualifications that recipients must evaluate themselves.
 In practice, healthcare organizations often need both: HITRUST for healthcare-specific customer requirements and SOC 2 for broader technology industry expectations.
 HITRUST is more expensive and time-consuming (typically $100K-$500K over 3-12 months) compared to SOC 2 ($50K-$200K over 3-6 months), but it provides stronger assurance for healthcare-specific security.
 Many organizations pursue SOC 2 first because it is faster and less expensive, then layer HITRUST certification on top using the control infrastructure they have already built.

 HITRUST certification costs vary significantly depending on the assessment tier, organization size, current security maturity, and whether you use internal resources or external consultants.
-For the e1 (essential) assessment — which evaluates 44 controls and is appropriate for low-risk organizations demonstrating basic cybersecurity hygiene — total costs typically range from $35,000 to $100,000 including external assessor fees and HITRUST submission fees.
-The i1 (implemented) assessment evaluates 182 controls and costs between $60,000 and $200,000 total.
-The r2 (risk-based) assessment is the most comprehensive tier, evaluating 200+ controls with a two-year certification cycle, and typically costs between $150,000 and $500,000+ depending on scope complexity.
+For the e1 (essential) assessment — which evaluates 43 requirement statements (under HITRUST CSF v11.7) and is appropriate for low-risk organizations demonstrating basic cybersecurity hygiene — total costs typically range from $35,000 to $100,000 including external assessor fees and HITRUST submission fees.
+The i1 (implemented) assessment evaluates approximately 182 requirement statements and costs between $60,000 and $200,000 total.
+The r2 (risk-based) assessment is the most comprehensive tier, with the requirement-statement count varying based on scope (typically several hundred up to ~2,000 in the broadest scopes) and a two-year certification cycle, and typically costs between $150,000 and $500,000+ depending on scope complexity.
 These estimates include three cost categories: HITRUST fees (MyCSF subscription and quality assurance review), external assessor fees (the validated assessment engagement), and internal or consulting costs for gap remediation, evidence collection, and project management.
 Organizations starting from a low security maturity level will spend more on remediation — implementing controls, writing policies, deploying technical solutions — before the assessment can even begin.
 The most significant cost driver is not the assessment itself but the control implementation and evidence collection effort required to pass it.

 HITRUST offers three assessment tiers designed for organizations at different risk levels and security maturity stages.
-The e1 (Essentials, 1-year) assessment evaluates 44 controls focused on fundamental cybersecurity hygiene — it is designed for organizations that need to demonstrate basic security practices to business partners but do not require comprehensive certification.
+The e1 (Essentials, 1-year) assessment evaluates 43 requirement statements focused on fundamental cybersecurity hygiene (under HITRUST CSF v11.7) — it is designed for organizations that need to demonstrate basic security practices to business partners but do not require comprehensive certification.
 The e1 assessment is the fastest and least expensive tier, typically completed in 2-4 months, and provides a validated assessment letter valid for one year.
-The i1 (Implemented, 1-year) assessment evaluates 182 controls using a rapid assessment methodology, demonstrating that an organization has implemented leading security practices across a broader control set.
+The i1 (Implemented, 1-year) assessment evaluates approximately 182 requirement statements using a rapid assessment methodology, demonstrating that an organization has implemented leading security practices across a broader control set.
 The i1 is positioned between e1 and r2 as a middle-tier option for organizations that need more than basic hygiene but do not yet need or cannot yet achieve full r2 certification.
-The r2 (Risk-based, 2-year) assessment is the gold standard — it evaluates 200+ controls across all 14 HITRUST CSF control categories with a rigorous control maturity model that assesses policy, procedure, implementation, measurement, and management for each control.
+The r2 (Risk-based, 2-year) assessment is the gold standard — it evaluates a tailored set of requirement statements (scope-dependent, ranging from a couple hundred up to two thousand) across all 14 HITRUST CSF control categories with a rigorous control maturity model that assesses policy, procedure, implementation, measurement, and management for each control.
 The r2 certification is valid for two years with an annual interim assessment required at the one-year mark.
 Most large health systems and health plans require r2 certification from their technology partners and business associates.

 SOC 2 Type II is an attestation report issued by an independent CPA firm that evaluates whether a service organization's controls are both properly designed and operating effectively over a specified period — typically 6 to 12 months.
 The 'Type II' designation distinguishes it from SOC 2 Type I, which only evaluates control design at a single point in time.
 Type II reports provide significantly greater assurance because they demonstrate that controls work consistently over time rather than just on audit day.
 SOC 2 reports evaluate controls against the AICPA Trust Services Criteria across five categories: Security (required for all SOC 2 reports, often called the 'Common Criteria'), Availability (system uptime and performance commitments), Processing Integrity (accurate and authorized data processing), Confidentiality (protection of confidential information), and Privacy (personal information handling practices).
 Healthcare technology companies and SaaS vendors typically include Security, Availability, and Confidentiality criteria in their SOC 2 scope.
 The CPA firm conducts fieldwork during the observation period — testing controls through inquiry, observation, inspection, and re-performance — and issues a report containing a system description, the auditor's opinion, management's assertion, and detailed testing results.
 A 'clean' SOC 2 Type II report with no exceptions is the goal, though reports with minor exceptions are common and do not necessarily indicate significant risk.